RyanDanielWalker/API2day/README.md

 #### By _Ryan Walker, Maxwell Meyer, John Edmondson_

 ## Description
 This webpage will allow the user to see how many Near Earth Objects existed and how close the nearest one was on the date of their birth.
-It will also display the official
+It will also display the official NASA image of the day for that day, if one is available.

 ## Setup/Installation Requirements